zikula/Wizard/README.md

 A Stage is simply a class which implements the StageInterface.
 It defines a **name**, a **template name** and any **template parameters** that stage will require.
 A stage must also define whether it is **necessary** by possibly completing some logic and returning a boolean.
+Stages marked as NOT **necessary** will be skipped following their instantiation and processing of the `isNecessary()` method, allowing that stage to complete tasks as needed before proceeding.
+Stages are skipped when the Wizard calls the `getCurrentStage()` method.

 Stages may optionally implement:
  - `InjectContainerInterface` if the Stage requires the Symfony container